rabinah1/Chat-Room/README.md

 ## How to use the program

 This project consists of two programs: a server-program and a client-program.
 The server-program can be started on the command line by writing "python3 Server.py".
 To start the client-program, the IP-address of the server must be known.
-The client-program can be started on the command line by writing "Python3 Client.py <Server-IP-address>" This program should work with both IPv4- and global IPv6-addresses.
+The client-program can be started on the command line by writing "python3 Client.py "server-IP-address"" (for example "python3 Client.py 1.2.3.4).
+This program should work with both IPv4- and global IPv6-addresses.